RadhikaMalpani1702/GSSoC-Ext-Newsletters/CA Selection.md

    `Name | Campus Ambassador`
    This will help fellow ambassadors and team members recognize you as part of the extended leadership team!
 3. **Stay Informed**
    Keep an eye on the **#ambassador-announcements** channel for key updates, tasks, and events.
-Your involvement is crucial to the success of this program, and staying informed will help you lead effectively.

 ## Your Role as an Ambassador